Litemage/jacob-s-dot-net/src/blog/bu-weather-station.md

 # Broker

-The broker is a piece of software, written in C++ that's designed to be run on a server that has a matching [RYLR896](https://reyax.com/products/rylr896/) radio, the same as the one running on the BU Weather Station.
+The broker is a piece of software, written in C++ that's designed to be run on a server that has a matching [RYLR896](https://reyax.com/products/rylr896/) radio attached over a serial interface, the same as the one running on the BU Weather Station.
 This software is responsible for receiving the data sent to it by the BU Weather Station, through the radio interface.
-The Broker then writes this data to a [Redis](https://redis.io/) database, for use by other Weather Station services, like an API, or website.
+The Broker then writes this data to an upstream server which hosts the API and a database which holds all of the weather-station data which other services can then query.

 ![Broker](/posts/bu-weather-station/broker.png)